OtisAlejandro/OtisAlejandro/README.md

 - 🌱 I’m currently learning **PyTorch, JavaScript, and backend development**

-- 👯 I’m looking to collaborate on **LLM projects or front-end applications.**
+- 👯 I’m looking to collaborate on **LLM projects or front-end applications**

 - 🤝 I’m looking for help with **Backend development**